-SUMMARY: The Coast Guard is extending the duration of a temporary safety zone surrounding an underwater object located approximately 17 miles northeast of Scituate, Massachusetts in Massachusetts Bay.
-This action is necessary to ensure that vessels are not endangered by dredging, diving, salvage, anchoring, fishing or other activities in this area.
+SUMMARY: The Coast Guard is extending the duration of a temporary safety zone surrounding the fishing vessel PATRIOT located approximately 17 miles northeast of Scituate, Massachusetts in Massachusetts Bay.
+This action is necessary to ensure that vessels are not endangered by conducting dredging, diving, salvage, anchoring, fishing or other activities in this area.
 This temporary rulemaking is needed to protect the environment, the commercial fishing industry, and the general public from potential hazards associated with the underwater object.

-DATES: This rule extends the current temporary regulation, docket number USCG-2008-1272, Safety Zone; Underwater Object, Massachusetts Bay, MA which has been in effect since 11 p.m.
-January 8, 2009, until 11:59 p.m.
-January 14, 2009.
-This current rule will be in effect from 12 a.m.
-January 15, 2009, until 11:59 p.m.
-March 14, 2009.
-ADDRESSES: Documents indicated in this preamble as being available in the docket are part of docket USCG-2008-1272 and will be available online at http://www.regulations.gov.
-They will also be available for inspection or copying in two locations: the Docket Management Facility (M-30), U.S. Department of Transportation, West Building Ground Floor, Room W12-140, 1200 New Jersey Avenue, SE., Washington, DC 20590, between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays, and United States Coast Guard Sector Boston, 427 Commercial St., Boston, MA 02109 between 7 a.m. and 3 p.m., Monday through Friday, except Federal holidays.
-FOR FURTHER INFORMATION CONTACT: If you have questions on this temporary rule, call Chief Eldridge McFadden, Waterways Management, at 617-223-3000.
-If you have questions on viewing the docket, call Renee V. Wright, telephone 202-366-9826.
+DATES: This rule is effective from 11:59 p.m.
+March 14, 2009 through 11 p.m.
+April 28, 2009.

+ADDRESSES: Documents indicated in this preamble as being available in the docket are part of docket USCG-2008-1272 and will be available online at www.regulations.gov.
+They will also be available for inspection or copying in two locations: the Docket Management Facility (M-30), U.S. Department of Transportation, West Building Ground Floor, Room W12-140, 1200 New Jersey Avenue, SE., Washington, DC 20590, between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays, and United States Coast Guard Sector Boston, 427 Commercial St, Boston, MA 02109 between 7 a.m. and 3 p.m., Monday through Friday, except Federal holidays.

+FOR FURTHER INFORMATION CONTACT: If you have questions on this temporary rule, call Chief Eldridge McFadden, Waterways Management Division, at 617-223-3000.
+If you have questions on viewing the docket, call Renee V. Wright, Program Manager, Docket Operations, telephone 202-366-9826.
 SUPPLEMENTARY INFORMATION: